 “Don’t take that tone!” said his father.
-The big man swung a lazy backhand, and Carlos marveled at the man’s clumsiness.
+The big man swung a lazy backhand.
 He raised his own forearm to block, and then realized, with confusion and dismay that his arm moved as if through water, and over what felt like seconds, the man’s hand connected with his head in a slash of red pain.

 “Why do I take your abuse?” said Carlos.